stevecrawshaw/template/pages/index.md

-  subtitle="Land use (LULUCF) emissions can be negative or positive" swapXY=true width=800 height=600
+  subtitle="Land use (LULUCF) emissions can be negative or positive" swapXY=true width=800 height=600/>
-/>

 ## Per - capita emissions by Combined Authority

 Comparison of absolute emissions by area can be challenging due to the different population sizes and characteristics of the areas.
 Per capita emissions can be a fairer comparison metric.
-The following map shows per capita emissions for each Combined Authority in <Value data={last_year} fmt='####'/>.
+The following map shows per capita emissions for each Combined Authority in <Value data={last_year} fmt='####'/> and **excludes North Somerset**.

 <AreaMap